AppsLab-sk/curriculum-2023-2024/3_rocnik/1_polrok/Ucebny_plan.md

 - **Lessons**: Angular - Angular Material, EF Core - Models and DbContext
 - **Acceptance criteria**: The Angular application uses Angular Material to display the list of heroes.
 The Hero model and DbContext are set up in the ASP.NET Core application.

-### Week 4: Navigation and API endpoints
+### Week 4: Call BE API and API endpoints

-- **Front-end problem**: Implement functionality for navigation between different views.
+- **Front-end problem**: Load list of heroes from BE and send new hero to BE.
-  - **Hint**: Use Angular's Router module to configure and implement navigation.
+  - **Hint**: Use HttpClient to perform a requests.
+Create appropriate angular services.
+Use async pipe to subscribe to Observables from the template.
 - **Back-end problem**: Create API endpoints for retrieving and adding heroes.
   - **Hint**: Use ASP.NET Core's Controller classes and action methods to create API endpoints.
-- **Lessons**: Angular - Navigation and Routing, ASP.NET Core - Creating APIs
+- **Lessons**: Angular - HttpClient and Async Pipe, ASP.NET Core - Creating APIs
-- **Acceptance criteria**: The application allows navigation between different views and is able to add new heroes via API.
+- **Acceptance criteria**: The application shows heroes loaded from the BE and is able to add new heroes via API.

-### Week 5: Directives and API enhancement
+### Week 5: Navigation and API enhancement

-- **Front-end problem**: Work with Angular directives to show and hide elements and display hero data.
+- **Front-end problem**: Add hero-details component and implement functionality for navigation between different views.
-  - **Hint**: Use built-in Angular directives like `*ngIf` and `*ngFor` to manipulate the DOM.
+  - **Hint**: Use Angular's Router module to configure and implement navigation.
 - **Back-end problem**: Extend the API endpoints to allow deleting and updating heroes.
   - **Hint**: Add new action methods in your controller to handle HTTP DELETE and PUT requests.
-- **Lessons**: Angular - Directives, ASP.NET Core - Extending APIs
+- **Lessons**: Angular - Navigation and Routing, ASP.NET Core - Extending APIs
-- **Acceptance criteria**: The application can display, delete, and update hero details.
+- **Acceptance criteria**: The application allows navigation between different views.
+The BE app provides endpoints to delete and update hero details.

-### Week 6: Details component and validation
+### Week 6: Extend API calls and validation

-- **Front-end problem**: Create the Detail component, which allows editing the details of a hero.
+- **Front-end problem**: Allow editing of a hero details and deleting of heroes.
-  - **Hint**: Implement two-way data binding for editable fields in your Detail component.
+  - **Hint**: Use `[(ngModel)]` directive to implement two-way data binding for editable fields in your Detail component.
+Add rest calls to delete and edit heroes.
 - **Back-end problem**: Implement validation rules and improve error handling in the API.
   - **Hint**: Use ASP.NET Core's model validation features and exception handling middleware.
-- **Lessons**: Angular - Displaying and editing details, ASP.NET Core - Validation and error handling
+- **Lessons**: Angular - Deleting and editing details, ASP.NET Core - Validation and error handling
-- **Acceptance criteria**: The application allows editing hero details with validation rules and improved error handling.
+- **Acceptance criteria**: The application allows deleting and editing hero details with validation rules and improved error handling.

-### Week 7: Two-way data binding and shared services
+### Week 7: Angular signals and shared services

-- **Front-end problem**: Add the ability to update a model via two-way data binding.
+- **Front-end problem**: Add dashboard component with top 4 heroes shown.
-  - **Hint**: Use `[(ngModel)]` directive for two-way data binding in your forms.
+  - **Hint**: Adjust routing.
+Use writable signal to emit array of top 4 heroes.
+Use computed signal to display the heroes in comma separated form.
 - **Back-end problem**: Create and use a shared service to assemble the heroes.
   - **Hint**: Create a service class that uses EF Core to interact with the database and inject it where needed.
-- **Lessons**: Angular - Two-way data binding, ASP.NET Core - Shared services
+- **Lessons**: Angular - Signals, ASP.NET Core - Shared services
-- **Acceptance criteria**: The application allows model updates via two-way data binding and uses shared services for assembling heroes.
+- **Acceptance criteria**: The application has new dashboard component with top 4 heroes shown and uses shared services for assembling heroes.

 ### Week 8: Advanced operations and API features